Citi CEO sees Europe heading into recession more than U.S.

 "It's rates, it's Russia and it's recession," Fraser said, speaking at an investor conference in New York.

-But she said in Europe, "the energy side was really having an impact on a number of companies in certain industries that are not even competitive right now."
+But Fraser said in Europe, "the energy side was really having an impact on a number of companies in certain industries that are not even competitive right now."

 On Wednesday, JPMorgan & Chase's JPM.N Chairman and Chief Executive Officer Jamie Dimon described the challenges facing the U.S. economy as akin to a "hurricane," while Goldman Sachs' GS.N President and Chief Operating Officer John Waldron said on Thursday the current economic turmoil is one of the most challenging he has ever faced.

+The U.S. job market stayed strong in May, data on Friday showed, with employers hiring more workers than expected and maintaining a fairly strong pace of wage increases.
+U.S. stock indexes fell on Friday as the solid jobs report supported the view that the Federal Reserve would continue on its aggressive policy tightening path to cool decades-high inflation.

+"When we look at what the clients are talking to us about from a macro perspective, I think the confidence is still pretty good amongst the CEOs and the CFOs," Fraser added.

-Fraser said she also expects U.S. equity markets to enter a period of less volatility and for the Chinese government to launch a fresh round of fiscal stimulus in the coming months, as that country begins to open up from COVID lockdowns.
+Fraser said she also expects U.S. equity markets to enter a period of less volatility and for the Chinese government to launch a fresh round of fiscal stimulus in the coming months, as that country begins to open up from COVID-19 pandemic-related lockdowns.

 In China, Fraser said she "wouldn't be surprised to see action taken on fiscal stimulus."

-(Reporting by Elizabeth Dilts Marshall and Noor Zainab Hussain Editing by Nick Zieminski)
+(Reporting by Elizabeth Dilts Marshall and Noor Zainab Hussain Writing by Denny Thomas Editing by Nick Zieminski and Will Dunham)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.